mhearne-usgs/smtools/README.md

 Anaconda and Enthought distributions have been successfully tested with smtools.

 Most of those distributions should include <em>pip</em>, a command line tool for installing and managing Python packages.
-You will use pip to install the other dependencies and libcomcat itself.
+You will use pip to install the other dependencies and smtools itself.

 You may need to open a new terminal window to ensure that the newly installed versions of python and pip are in your path.